Creating a world that is kind, gentle and just.

 We nurture the genius of childhood.

-We emphasize social and emotional literacy, nature connection, community, and creative practice.
+We emphasize social and emotional literacy, nature connection, community, social justice, and creative practice.

 We are grounded in the local and embrace the global while celebrating diversity in all its forms.

-We strive to nurture life-long learners and engaged and empowered citizens.
+We nurture life-long learners and engaged and empowered citizens.

 We spend a lot of time outdoors.